 • Potential litigation costs associated with disagreements among living family members.

 To navigate these complex issues, it is important to consult with the right mix of professionals with expertise in succession planning, estate planning and business valuation and that are equally equipped to assist you in navigating difficult family relationships.
-This is where our professionals at TDT CPAs and Advisors can help as a full-service CPA Firm with Tax, Valuation, and Estate and Succession planning consultants ready to serve you.
-Contact us at one of our nine office locations across Iowa to discuss your needs.
+This is where our professionals at TDT CPAs and Advisors can help serve you.
+Contact us to discuss your needs.

 Are you ready to start the succession planning process, but not sure where to start?
 Download our 5-Step Guide to Creating Your Succession Plan.